karioth/AI_chess_player/README.md

 # ♟️ AI\_chess\_player

-A Proximal Policy Optimization (PPO)–Transformer agent trained to play chess from scratch using reinforcement learning.
+A GRPO (terminal-only PPO-clip) Transformer agent trained to play chess from scratch using reinforcement learning.

 ---